-Disqualifications must be imposed timely, regardless of whether the individual is currently active in a food stamp EU.
+Disqualifications must be imposed timely, regardless of whether the individual is currently active in a SNAP household.
 Timely is defined as follows.

 - For a criminal or court disqualification, within 45 days of the court order/decision, unless the court specifies a disqualification period or specifies the implementation date.

-- For an administrative disqualification hearing, the month after the date the EU member receives notification of the hearing decision.
+- For an administrative disqualification hearing, the month after the date the household member receives notification of the hearing decision.

-- For a waiver of the right to an administrative disqualification hearing, the month after the date the EU member receives notification of the waiver.
+- For a waiver of the right to an administrative disqualification hearing, the month after the date the household member receives notification of the waiver.

 Refer to the Entering a Sanction or Disqualification user guide for instructions.

-Once a disqualification penalty begins, the period of disqualification continues uninterrupted until completed, regardless of whether the food stamp case is active.
-The disqualification period expires at the end of the specified time, as if the EU were still participating.
+Once a disqualification penalty begins, the period of disqualification continues uninterrupted until completed, regardless of whether the SNAP case is active.
+The disqualification period expires at the end of the specified time, as if the household were still participating.

 Disqualification penalties remain with the individual regardless of the county or state.

 EXAMPLE: Ms. Grant is disqualified for an IPV in Texas.
-She moves to Missouri and applies for food stamp benefits.
+She moves to Missouri and applies for SNAP benefits.
 Texas verifies Ms. Grant was disqualified in their state.
 She is ineligible to participate until her disqualification period has ended.